-■ Remote Control Supported
+Remote Control Supported

-By using a standard Web browser or the included SecurView Pro software application, the administrator can easily change the configuration of the camera via Intranet or Internet.
-In addition, the camera can be upgraded remotely when a new firmware is available.
-The users are also allowed to monitor the image and take snapshots via the network.
+By using a standard Web browser or the bundled SecurViewTM Pro software application, the administrator can easily change the configuration, upgrade the firmware.
+The users are allowed to monitor the images and taking the snap via network.

-■ Multiple Platforms Supported
+Multiple Platforms Supported

 The camera supports multiple network protocols, including TCP/IP, SMTP e-mail, HTTP, and other Internet related protocols.
-Therefore, you can use the camera in a mixed operating system environment, such as Windows Vista and Windows 7.

-Multiple Applications Supported
+■ Multiple Applications Supported